-Trying to get your hands on crypto currency like bitcoins can be a hassle – especially if you’re not familiar with the ecosystem.
+Trying to get your hands on crypto currency like bitcoins can be a hassle.
 Besides education, this could be the best way in helping cryptocurrency to go mainstream.

 Currently there are a number of startups and businesses that attempting to make this a reality.
-For starters, you can download a game like Flappy Cash onto your smartphone and earn bitcoins simply by playing the game.
+You can download games like Flappy Cash and earn bitcoins simply by playing the game.
 On top of that, companies and merchants also need to start integrating cryptocurrencies onto their platforms or creating user-friendly wallets.
 Circle and Coinmotion are just two examples of companies offering payment wallets on their or on the App Store and Google Play.

 Another way to spread the awareness of cryptocurrency and making it easier to use is by having more businesses accept them as a form of currency.
 Currently, there a number of businesses who are accepting virtual currencies like bitcoin.
 These include Overstock.com, Amazon, Target, CVS, Expedia, Subway, Zappos, and Whole Foods.
 As this list continues to grow, the more accepted cryptocurrencies will become.

 On top of business adoption, major universities are also jumping on board.
-Students on the campus of universities like MIT, New York University, Duke, and the Imperial College in London accept bitcoin payments to purchase anything from coffee to textbooks.
+Students on the campus of elite universities accept bitcoin payments to purchase anything from coffee to textbooks.